SeemaMistry/SeemaMistry.github.io/README.md

 # PortfolioWebsite

-Protfolio Website for Seema Mistry
+Portfolio Website for Seema Mistry
+This will be a personal portfolio website to display Seema's skills in Computer Science.